42nd (East Lancashire) Infantry Division: Western Front

-It counterattacked in the afternoon with 7 tanks and 300 infantry from Logeast Wood to delay the German VI Reserve Corps on 25 March 1918.
-The 10th Manchesters repelled eight attacks by the German 2nd Guards Reserve Division, at Ervillers.
+It counterattacked in the afternoon with seven tanks and 300 infantry from Logeast Wood to delay the German VI Reserve Corps on 25 March 1918.
+The 10th Manchesters repelled eight attacks by the German 2nd Guard Reserve Division, at Ervillers.

-It retired the Ervillers – Bucquoy area on 26 March 1918.
-Together the 42nd and 62nd (2nd West Riding) Division it held the Rossignol Wood – Bucquoy sector under heavy shelling against six attacks by the German 3rd Guards Infantry Division, the last with assistance of 11 Mk.
+It retired the Ervillers–Bucquoy area on 26 March 1918.
+Together the 42nd and 62nd (2nd West Riding) Division held the Rossignol Wood–Bucquoy sector under heavy shelling against six attacks by the German 3rd Guard Infantry Division, the last with assistance of 11 Mk.
 IV tanks.

 It then held the line until end of final German assault on 5 April 1918 at Bucquoy and held the line at Bucquoy, Gommecourt, Hébuterne from 6 April 1918.
-It served with the 4 Corps in Third Army from 21 August 1918 and attacked and advanced Miraumont, across the River Ancre, Pys, Warlencourt during the Second Battle of the Somme including the Battle of Albert.
-Their opponent was the German 183rd Division.
-Lance-Sergeant Edward Smith of the 1/5th Battalion, Lancashire Fusiliers was awarded the Victoria Cross for actions in the capture of The Lozenge (Hill 140, a German machine-gun nest) on 21 August and enemy counterattacks on 22 August.
+It served with the IV Corps in the Third Army from 21 August 1918 and attacked and advanced Miraumont, across the River Ancre, Pys, Warlencourt during the Second Battle of the Somme (1918) including the Battle of Albert (1918).
+Their opponent was the 183rd Division.
+Lance-Sergeant Edward Smith of the 1/5th Battalion, Lancashire Fusiliers was awarded the Victoria Cross for actions in the capture of The Lozenge (Hill 140, a German machine-gun nest) on 21 August and enemy counter-attacks on 22 August.

-The infantry withdrew for two days rest in Miraumont-Pys area on 25 August 1918.
-The divisional artillery went into action under heavy fire in support of 63rd (Royal Naval) Division on outskirts of Loupart Wood.
-It then relieved 63rd Division in the line and resumed advance on 28 August 1918.
-It attacked and advanced to Thilloy, Riencourt-lès-Bapaume, Villers-au-Flos, Ytres, across the Canal du Nord to Metz-en-Couture in the Second Battle of the Somme including the Second Battle of Bapaume.
+The infantry withdrew for two days rest in Miraumont–Pys area on 25 August 1918.
+The divisional artillery went into action under heavy fire in support of 63rd (Royal Naval) Division on the outskirts of Loupart Wood.
+It then relieved 63rd Division in the line and resumed its advance on 28 August 1918.
+It attacked and advanced to Thilloy, Riencourt-lès-Bapaume, Villers-au-Flos, Ytres, across the Canal du Nord to Metz-en-Couture in the Second Battle of the Somme (1918) including the Second Battle of Bapaume.
 Its infantry relieved by New Zealand Division and moved to rest in Pys-Tholloy area on 6 September 1918.
 The divisional artillery remained in the line in support of New Zealand Division.
 On 21 September 1918 it relieved 37th Division east of Havrincourt Wood.